Safety on the Mass Rapid Transit (Singapore): Pasir Ris rail accident

+Bishan tunnel flooding

-On 7 October 2017, train services was disrupted between Ang Mo Kio and Marina South Pier after the tunnels between Bishan and Braddell flooded after a heavy downpour in the afternoon and a small fire was spotted between Raffles Place and Marina Bay.
+On 7 October 2017, train services were disrupted between Ang Mo Kio and Marina South Pier after the tunnels between Bishan and Braddell flooded after a heavy downpour in the afternoon and a small fire was spotted between Raffles Place and Marina Bay.
 Train services between Marina South Pier and Newton resumed at 9:20 pm on the day itself.
 However, train services between Ang Mo Kio and Newton were only restored around 2 pm the next day, after nearly 21 hours since service was stopped, making this one of the worst disruptions in SMRT's history.
 The cause of the disruption was a faulty water pump that failed to pump out water from the collection pools in the tunnel.

+Joo Koon rail accident

 On 15 November 2017 at 8:20 am, two trains collided at Joo Koon MRT station, injuring 36 passengers and 2 SMRT staff.

+Clementi Derailment

+On 25 September 2024, a KHI C151 train (065/066) derailed while being withdrawn from service into Ulu Pandan Depot after a defective train axle box on train-car 2065 dislodged and caused the wheels of a bogie to come off the running rail and hit track equipment, including the third rail and point machines, significantly damaging them and causing a power fault.
+Equipment damaged includes one train set, 1.6 km of running rails, power third rails and 3 track point switches.
+Recovery lasted 6 days, with service restored on the 1st of October, making this incident the longest breakdown in Singapore history.